 Fuji – A cross between a Red Delicious and Rals Janet, it’s one of the best-selling apples in Japan.
 Some bakers don’t care for them as pie apples, but I think the spicy flavor and typically juicy flesh work well in pies.

 Granny Smith – Widely thought to be one of the better pie apples, it has good flavor, a firm texture and juicy flesh.
+Some bakers complain that they stay too firm even after cooking, and I’ve found that to be the case at times, too.

 Jonathan – Some think it makes one of the best pie apples, others think it’s much more suited to snacking.
 Jonathans tend to have softish, fine-textured flesh and a tangy flavor that can work well in a pie.